truecharts/public/charts/traefik/2.0.0/README.md

 |------------|------|---------|
 | https://charts.truecharts.org/ | common | 2.0.0 |

+## Installation Notes

+Traefik binds to ports 443 and 80, which are the default ports for the TrueNAS SCALE WebUI.
+Before deploying this chart, be sure to change the TrueNAS SCALE WebUI ports so they do not conflict, otherwise the chart will not deploy correctly.

 ## Installing the Chart

 To install the chart with the release name `traefik`